-Origins of 100% Pure New Zealand Campaign
+Origins of 100% Pure New Zealand tourism campaign

 According to Bell (2008), since its colonial development, NZ has been promoted as a scenic wonderland, blessed with pristine environments and a unique landscape.
-More recently, this imagery was fuelled by the 100% Pure New Zealand destination branding and marketing campaign and the prominent appearance of the country’s landscapes in the Lord of the Rings and The Hobbit movies.
+More recently, this imagery was fueled by the 100% Pure New Zealand marketing campaign and the prominent appearance of the country’s landscapes in the Lord of the Rings and The Hobbit movies.
 “Set in diverse scenery ranging from rolling green farm land to spectacularly steep mountains” (Roper, 2010, p.
 3), those representations of NZ created an image of “a country more committed to protecting the environment than other developed nations” (Rudzitis & Bird, 2011, para.
 4).

 Representing “purity, unspoiled landscapes, and an authentic experience” (Yeoman & McMahon-Beattie, 2011, p.
 174), 100% Pure both feeds from and nurtures the country’s clean, green image and reputation (Everitt, 2009).

 In fact, first launched in 1999 (Morgan, Pritchard, & Piggott, 2003), 100% Pure New Zealand has been praised as one of the world’s strongest, longest-running and most admired destination brands (TNZ, 2009; Yeoman & McMahon-Beattie, 2011).

 According to TNZ (Tourism New Zealand), the country’s national tourism board, in 2007 and 2008 alone, one billion people saw coverage of New Zealand and its 100% Pure values in print, broadcast and online media (TNZ, 2009).